 Oxycodone Abuse and Addiction

-Oxycodone is a highly addictive opiate (narcotic medicine).
+Oxycodone is a highly addictive opiate (narcotic medicine) and can cause a person to develop a dependency in just a few weeks.
 As a semi-synthetic opiate derivative, its sedative effects are thought to be caused by agonist actions at delta and mu-opioid receptors in the central nervous system.

 Signs of Oxycodone Addiction